mrbald/ufw/README.md

 The _default execution context_ an instance of the `boost::asio::io_context` accessible from _entities_ via `this.context()`.
 All other concurrency models are incremental to the `ufw.application`.

 ### Logging

 Logging is a part of the framework.
 Modules have scoped tagged loggers (with help of macros and context-sensitive symbol lookup).
 The Boost.Log library was taken as Boost is already on the dependency list and the subject library is flexible and reliable.
 This logger is not the fastest around, but it's probably one of the cheapest to integrate with.

+The logger is configured the same way as any other entity.
+The _config_ part of the configuration is passed unchanged to the Boost.Log initializer.
+See the configuration file fragment below as an example.

 Trying It
 ---------